 Explore the world's largest family history website at Ancestry.com.
-OSIA Lodge and At-Large members can now access the OSIA records collections online at Ancestry.com for free using the special website link listed in the Members Only section.
-OSIA members also receive 20% off all items in the Ancestry.com Store.
-Log in to the Members Only Section for more details.
+OSIA Lodge and At-Large members can now access the OSIA records collections online at Ancestry.com for free using the special link in the OSIA.org Members Only section.
 If you are not an OSIA member, click here for details on how to become one today.

 This has become a very popular activity for many Italian Americans.
 Genealogy is a science, but most of all it's the ability to build our family tree with "exact" information.